JuulLabs-OSS/BTPTesterCore/defensics/docs/README.md

 3. Advanced - here we can accommodate data collection and run control.
 Again, defaults are mostly sane, but for certain suites (e.g. CoAP) require adjusting
 4. Instrumentation allows us to interact with IUT and check it's state  by running scripts and commands.
    BTPTester uses it to execute test cases and manage IUT.
-Only sub-tab that must be set up is `External`.
-   Here, we have 6 fields that must be filled as follows (BTPTesterCore_path is path to this repo, e.g.
+In sub-tab `External` are 6 fields that must be filled as follows (BTPTesterCore_path is path to this repo, e.g. /home/user/BTPTesterCore):
-   /home/user/BTPTesterCore):
    - `python3 BTPTesterCore_path/defensics/instrumentation_client.py http://localhost:8000/before-run`
    - `python3 BTPTesterCore_path/defensics/instrumentation_client.py http://localhost:8000/before-case`
    - `python3 BTPTesterCore_path/defensics/instrumentation_client.py http://localhost:8000/as-instrumentation`
    - `python3 BTPTesterCore_path/defensics/instrumentation_client.py http://localhost:8000/after-case`
    - `python3 BTPTesterCore_path/defensics/instrumentation_client.py http://localhost:8000/instrument-fail`
    - `python3 BTPTesterCore_path/defensics/instrumentation_client.py http://localhost:8000/after-run`

+   In `Instrumentation` sub-tab `Valid case instumentation` shall be disabled - this is verified by us by checking if IUT is responding to commands after test.
 5. Test cases - here test to run can be selected.
 Big banner allows to choose rule of picking tests (e.g. first and last of each group or 1%).
 In tree these picks might be narrowed and in table below individual tests can be selected